paulmowat/paulmowat.github.io/data/blog/how-we-moved-from-artifactory-and-saved-200k/part-2-design.md

 ## Support channels

-As mentioned previously Advanced has over 700 engineers from across the globe working on many projects and we needed to identify a strategy for how we could support them in the best way possible.
+As mentioned previously Advanced has over seven hundred engineers from across the globe working on many projects and we needed to identify a strategy for how we could support them in the best way possible.

 We came up with the following three-pronged approach.

 ### Documentation

 We decided early that we needed to document all parts of the project to allow our engineering teams to self-serve where possible.
-Without good documentation, there is no way a team of 4 can support over 700 developers.
+Without good documentation, there is no way a team of four can support over seven hundred developers.

 We focused on providing some getting-started documentation that walked teams through the process in an end-to-end fashion.
 Then proving the appropriate reference documentation for each step.